iRIS Online Application FAQs

 - Locate the submission you want to track, and click the Track Location icon.

 In the workflow tracking, you should see a note that says, "IRB Committee XX Panel received the submission."
-If you do not see this note, the IRB may not have received the study.
-Contact us at 415-476-1814.
+If you do not see this note, the IRB may not have received the study and you should contact the IRB office.

 Important Notes About Study Statuses